farahzip/bookcart-tests/README.md

 # BookCart Test Cases and Automation Test

-This project contains test cases and an automated smoke test that verifies the login functionality of the BookCart (https://bookcart.azurewebsites.net) web application using Selenium and Python.
+This project contains test cases formatted in an excel file and an automated smoke test that verifies the login functionality of the BookCart (https://bookcart.azurewebsites.net) web application using Selenium and Python.

 ## Smoke Test